eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.3.12

+remove `sessionExpireAtNight` as it is too complicated to implement correctly in eduVPN/Let's Connect!
+2.x.

 ## 2.3.11

 We added the translation for Romanian (Romania).
 You can add it to